-Critics of the Mormon Church are delighted when events make Mormon prophets and apostles look like average, every day men, men who can be fooled.
+Critics of the Church of Jesus Christ are delighted when events make LDS prophets and apostles look foolish.
 Such is the case with the Mark Hofmann forgeries.
 Critics reason:

-Did Mark Hofmann fool Mormon prophets and apostles?
+Did Mark Hofmann fool LDS prophets and apostles?
 It appears he did.
 Is that surprising?
-It shouldn’t be, but there is a notion that prophets and apostles should be infallible because they are on the Lord’s errand.
+It shouldn’t be.
+There is a notion that prophets and apostles should be infallible because they are on the Lord’s errand.

 Where did this notion start that prophets and apostles can not be fooled or deceived?
 Do the scriptures teach that the prophets and apostles can discern the thoughts, intents, and motives of every person they come in contact with?
 No, the scripture do not teach such a principle.
 In fact, the scriptures teach that prophets and apostles can be fooled.
 The Lord taught Joseph Smith:

 But as you cannot always judge the righteous, or as you cannot always tell the wicked from the righteous… D&C 10:37.